goadesign/goa.design/content/extend/plugins.md

 type is [Object](https://godoc.org/github.com/goadesign/design#Object)).
 They also define validation rules (required fields and for each field additional validations).
 Attributes are useful to many DSLs and having the ability to define attributes inside plugin data structures is a common scenario.
 This scenario is supported via the use of the `ContainerDefinition` interface.
-Basically the `Attribute` DSL checks whether the including parent is an attribute itself, a media type or a generic/plugin Container definition.
+Basically, the `Attribute` DSL checks whether the including parent is an attribute itself, a media type or a generic/plugin Container definition.